 Once you decide what kind of garden you will be using it's time to find get your dirt and amendments.

 For container gardens there is soil that is suited best.
-You can find it at your local hardware stores or nurseries.
+You can find it at your local hardware stores, nurseries or garden stores.

 9. Starts or Seeds

-Don’t stress!
-Each seed packet or start will give you the information you need to grow that particular plant successfully.
+Don't stress!
+Each seed packet, or plant, will give you the information you need to grow that particular plant successfully.